chavarera/PythonScript/Basic/VariableAndDataTypes.md

 ```
 here we don't need to write int as data type

-Example for character variable  definition
+Example for character :a: variable  definition
 ```python
 #In c Program
 char var='A'